Kalra-Gunnu/Graded-Assessment-Serverless-Architecture/README.md

     2. Selected:
         - Runtime: `Python 3.13`
         - Use existing role: `GunLambdaEC2ControlRole`
+    3. Named it `GunLambdaForEC2Automate`
-    3. In the code section added the code as per [lambda_function.py](Assignment_1/lambda_function.py)
+    4. In the code section added the code as per [lambda_function.py](Assignment_1/lambda_function.py)
-    4. Deployed the function
+    5. Deployed the function
-    5. Screenshot 5 & 6
+    6. Screenshot 5 & 6

 4. ⚙️ Configuring Lambda Timeout(As the default is only 3 seconds which is not sufficient)